 Now that you have a list of strong keywords, plan your strategy.
 How much content should you focus on putting out each month?
 How many blog posts?
 Infographics?
 This is another situation where looking at your competitor’s success is helpful – how much content are they producing a month?
 What’s their average word count?
 You may decide to put out four 1000-word articles per month or two 3000-word articles.
 When it comes to which keywords to focus on first, always choose keywords with decent search volume without a lot of high competition.
 With any marketing plan, it’s important to start on a smaller scale to boost your client’s domain authority and backlink profile and then you can start to focus on higher ranking keywords with more competition.

 Now comes the fun part – write!
 Use your keywords and other research to come up with a title that is likely to be searched.
 Then, write the highest-quality interesting content that you can.
 Think about what you would want to read if you were in the audience.
 Include interesting facts and case studies.
 Put some personality into your articles – anything to make your content a little different from your competitors.

 Although you’ve likely already decided on the desired length of your articles at this stage, keep in mind that the longer the content, the better.
+Content can be a great link building strategy.
 Web content with 3,000 to 10,000 words attracts the most backlinks so you and your client can decide whether or not content of that length fits in with their business goals.